APS Printmaking Workshop for Early-Career Curators and Scholars

 The workshop will begin on Monday, July 24, 2023 and will conclude on Friday, July 28, 2023.
 Sessions will be held at the Highpoint Center for Printmaking and the Minneapolis Institute of Art.

 Will I have to make my own travel arrangements?

 No, workshop organizers will make all travel arrangements in consultation with participants.

 Can I make additional charges to my hotel room?

 Workshop organizers will cover the entire nightly rate and taxes for all attendees’ hotel rooms.
-Upon checkout, attendees will have to provide a personal credit card to cover any additional charges to the room, such as phone calls, laundry or dry cleaning services, and meals eaten in the hotel’s Apothecary Lounge.
+Upon checkout, attendees will have to provide a personal credit card to cover any additional charges to the room, such as phone calls, laundry or dry cleaning services, etc.

 What hotel will host attendees?